2013 Toyota Tundra Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say that the Toyota Tundra is a strong overall performer.
-It doesn’t have the most power or torque or the best fuel economy in the class, nor does it have the highest towing or hauling capacity.
-However, they say it has ample power for any situation, and remark that its largest V8 option is a good engine for tough towing jobs.
+The 2013 Toyota Tundra doesn’t have the most power or torque or the best fuel economy in the class, nor does it have the highest towing or hauling capacity.
+However, reviewers say it has ample power for any situation, and remark that its largest V8 option is a good engine for tough towing jobs.

 - "Toyota is proud that its full-size pickup is capable of towing the substantial loads of a three-quarter-ton in half-ton guise.
 A remarkable feat indeed, but the beefed-up rear suspension that permits this impressive capability produces a bouncy ride when unloaded.
 Furthermore, full-size truck shoppers who consider fuel economy a top priority will find plenty to like in the new Ram 1500 V6." -- Kelley Blue Book